 So now we got these anonymous reports.

-You got NBC, fake news CNN, just they're clinging to their tinfoil hat conspiracy with everything they got.
+They're clinging to their tinfoil hat conspiracy with everything they got.

-They're quoting Gerald Nadler, who didn't want the star report out.
+They're quoting Gerald Nadler, who didn't want the Star Report out.

 Who was the leaker?